muratk5n/thirdwave/en/README.md

 ---

-Holywood is obsessed with this character..
-There is an unending stream of movies made abt it..
+Holywood is obsessed with Batman..
+There is an unending stream of movies made abt the character..
 They couldn't even wait for the dust settle on the last actor (B. Affl), they immediately served a new actor (the vampire guy).

 I suspect propaganda.
 B. Wayne is rich (BAff version even said as much in one movie when asked about his powers, answering with "I'm